 On October 26, 2017, the Company, along with, inter alia, its Spanish joint venture partner, Aldesa, was awarded exploration concessions for 120 claims comprising 3,600 hectares in the Santillana Syncline (the "Plaza Norte Project"), through the public tender organized by the government of Cantabria.
-The rights to the Plaza Norte Project have been granted for an initial term of three years, with the option to renew.
+The rights to the Plaza Norte Project were granted for an initial term of three years, with the option to renew.

 The Company participated in the tender process through a joint venture company, CDZ, of which the Company owns a 50% interest.
 The remaining ownership interest is majority held by the Aldesa Group of Companies ("Aldesa").
-Details about Aldesa can be found at www.aldesa.es.
 Aldesa is a specialized infrastructure construction group with over 40 years experience in the construction industry in Spain and internationally.
 Emerita and Aldesa formed a joint venture for the purpose of participating in the exploration and development of the Plaza Norte Project.
-Under the terms of the joint venture, the parties will be equally represented on the board of directors of CDZ and Emerita will be the operator of the board-approved exploration programs.